apache/pulsar/site2/website/blog/2020-06-18-Apache-Pulsar-2-6-0.md

 ### Support multiple Avro schema versions

-Previously, if you have multiple Avro schema versions for a topic, use Pulsar SQL to query data from this topic will introduce some problems.
+Previously, if you have multiple Avro schema versions for a topic, using the Pulsar SQL to query data from this topic will introduce some problems.
 With this change, You can evolve the schema of the topic and keep transitive backward compatibility of all schemas of the topic if you want to query data from this topic.

 For more information about implementation details, see [PR-4847](https://github.com/apache/pulsar/pull/4847).

-# Java client
+## Java client

 ### Support waiting for inflight messages while closing a producer

-Previously, when you closed a producer, pulsar-client immediately failed inflight messages even if they persisted successfully at the broker.
+Previously, when you closed a producer, the pulsar-client immediately failed inflight messages even if it persisted successfully at the broker.
 Most of the time, users want to wait for those inflight messages rather than fail them.
+While the pulsar-client library did not provide a way to wait for inflight messages before closing the producer.
+This PR supports closing API with a flag where you can control waiting for inflight messages.
+With this change, you can close a producer by waiting for inflight messages and the pulsar-client does not fail those messages immediately.
-While pulsar-client lib did not provide a way to wait for inflight messages before closing the producer.
-This PR supports closing API with the flag where you can control waiting for inflight messages.
-With this change, you can close a producer by waiting for inflight messages and pulsar-client does not fail those messages immediately.
+Previously, when you closed a producer, the pulsar-client immediately failed inflight messages even if it persisted successfully at the broker.
+Most of the time, users want to wait for those inflight messages rather than fail them.
+While the pulsar-client library did not provide a way to wait for inflight messages before closing the producer.
+This PR supports closing API with a flag where you can control waiting for inflight messages.
+With this change, you can close a producer by waiting for inflight messages and the pulsar-client does not fail those messages immediately.

 For more information about implementation details, see [PR-6648](https://github.com/apache/pulsar/pull/6648).

 ### Support loading TLS certs/key dynamically from input stream

-Previously, pulsar-client provided TLS authentication support and default TLS provider `AuthenticationTls` expects file path of cert and key files.
+Previously, the pulsar-client provided TLS authentication support and the default TLS provider `AuthenticationTls` expected file path of cert and key files.
 However, there were use cases where it was difficult for user applications to store certs/key files locally for TLS authentication.
-This PR adds stream support in `AuthenticationTls` to provide X509Certs and PrivateKey which also performs auto-refresh when streaming changes in a given provider.
+This PR adds stream support in `AuthenticationTls` to provide X509Certs and PrivateKey which also perform auto-refresh when streaming changes in a given provider.

 For more information about implementation details, see [PR-6760](https://github.com/apache/pulsar/pull/6760).